-They work well for stitching eyes on designs with faces, such as these dancing crayons.
+They work well for stitching eyes on designs with faces.

 As already mentioned, it's best to only wrap French knots once or twice, but you can also adjust the size of a French knot by the number of strands.
 Try creating a small sampler of knots worked with different strands and wrapping both one or two times.Continue to 5 of 5 below.